MIRI Low-Resolution Spectroscopy

 - ALONG SLIT NOD

 In LRS slitless mode, dithering is disabled.
-This mode is optimised for high precision spectro-photometry in time-series observations; for such observations, dithering is not scientifically useful and therefore not supported.
+This mode is optimized for high-precision spectrophotometry in time-series observations; for such observations, dithering is not scientifically useful and therefore not supported.

 LRS exposure specifications

 MIRI LRS slit spectroscopy supports two different detector readout patterns: